 Don’t romanticize the notion of ChatGPT just because you watched AI: Artificial Intelligence back in ‘01.
 You’re witnessing exceptionally clever gradient descent, not an awakening self- awareness, trust me.

 I’ve written here before about how I think the role of robots in fiction affects our interactions with large language models.
 I still find that very true.
 It’s something to guard against if you’re using them a lot.
 Resist urges to over- romanticize the experience, especially if you’re also using these things to write/roleplay.
-Remember when you’re talking to ChatGPT that it’s not Data or C3P0.
+Remember when you’re talking to Deepseek that it’s not Data or C3P0.
 And deal with it.

 Anyways, here’s some media featuring themes pertinent to the topic of this site.
 I’m including small blurbs about each piece, but I will avoid spoilers if at all possible.
 If I’m aware who wrote or was majorly responsible for it, I added that too.
+I got most of this from Wikipedia or AI itself!
+But mostly Wikipedia.
+Many are my faves, but not all.

 They’re divided into positive portrayals of artificial intelligence, neutral ones, and those that are negative.
 Obviously, this is widely open to interpretation in many cases such as almost all of the list but I did my best…